Ricky1647/Winmine/README.md

 cell has a mine then it will explode and game over.
 5. Player can repeat the guessing process.
 Finally the mine game will give the player a " you win" or "you are dead" message and the game is over.
+6.Expanding your Grid When you have not selected a bomb